SOC3078 : Dreamworlds: Society and the utopian imagination

 Teaching Rationale And Relationship

-The lectures will deliver important introductions to and overviews of central module topics and debates.
+The lectures will deliver crucial introductions to and overviews of central module topics and debates.
 Seminars enable students to develop their knowledge and develop skills in understanding, articulating and applying ideas.
 They will also provide a space for students to explore empirical materials which will inform assessment work (see below).
-Between seminars students will complete readings, begin researching empirical materials, and undertake other relevant tasks.
-Two surgery sessions allow students to benefit from one-to-one support with assessment development and subsequently detailed feedback on their performance.
+Between seminars students will complete readings or watch film materials, begin researching empirical materials, and undertake other relevant tasks.
+The module includes a compulsory film screening and discussion as part of seminar preparation.

 The format of resits will be determined by the Board of Examiners